Geysers on Mars: Water-driven erosion

-Data obtained by the Mars Express satellite, made it possible in 2004 to confirm that the southern polar cap has an average of 3 km thick slab of CO_{2} ice with varying contents of frozen water, depending on its latitude: the bright polar cap itself, is a mixture of 85% CO_{2} ice and 15% water ice.
+Data obtained by the Mars Express satellite made it possible in 2004 to confirm that the southern polar ice cap, like the in north, is primarily composed of layered water ice deposits, reaching 3.7 kilometers (2.3 miles) in depth.
+The new data allowed planetary scientists to split the south pole region into 3 parts: the bright polar cap itself is a mixture of 85% CO_{2} ice and 15% water ice.
 The second part comprises steep slopes known as 'scarps', made almost entirely of water ice, that fall away from the polar cap to the surrounding plains.
-This transition area between the scarps and the permafrost is the 'cryptic region', where clusters of geysers are located.
+The third component, extending hundreds of kilometers beyond the scarps, consists of permanently frozen permafrost locked in Martian soils.
+The transition zone between the scarps and the permafrost is the 'cryptic region', where clusters of geysers are located.

 This model explores the possibility of active water-driven erosive structures, where soil and water derived from the shallow sub-surface layer is expelled up by CO_{2} gas through fissures eroding joints to create spider-like radiating tributaries capped with mud-like material and/or ice.